 What’s more, the Circle 2 has a wider field of view and higher camera resolution.
 The Arlo Pro only delivers 720p HD video, but the wired version of the Circle 2 can give you up to 1080p HD.
 It should be noted, however, that the wire-free Circle does not deliver full HD since this resolution is only possible when the camera is wired.

-Moreover, the Circle 2 can have person detection and motion zone features, even if you have to pay $10 for it.
+Moreover, the Circle 2 can have person detection and motion zone features.
 Arlo Pro does not offer these features.

 Lastly, if you have Apple HomeKit, then you should just choose the Circle 2.

 Circle 2 users complain about delays in receiving alerts, unlike the Arlo Pro, which sends out a warning in just five minutes.
 More than this, Arlo Pro has local storage options and a loud siren, thanks to its base station.
 The Arlo Pro may not support Apple HomeKit, but it works with IFTTT recipes.